• Skip to main content

 Are home aligners better than Invisalign?

-Invisalign is a very effective option, although it’s not one that you can complete from home like the companies outlined in this guide.
+Invisalign is a powerful and intensive option, although it’s not one that you can complete from home like the companies outlined in this guide.
 Instead, your dentist will create and administer your treatment during regular office visits.
-This makes Invisalign a bigger investment of time and money ($3,000 – $8,000 on average), but it also allows your dentist to treat more severe cases of crowding and spacing, as well as bite issues.
+This makes Invisalign a bigger investment of time and money ($3,000–$8,000 on average), but it also allows your dentist to treat more severe cases of crowding and spacing, as well as bite issues.

 If you’re worried about the severity of your condition or would rather have one-on-one dentist interaction as part of your treatment, Invisalign could be a great fit.